tw4l/bulk-reviewer/README.md

 * `data/transfers/`: A location for users to place disk images and directories to scan.
 * `data/logs/`: Where Bulk Redactor writes redaction logs.
-* `data/redacted/`: Where Bulk Extractor writes redacted files and disk images.
+* `data/redacted/`: Where Bulk Redactor writes redacted files and disk images.

 ### Start containers